FoxcatWorld/FoxcatWorld/README.md

 - 🌱 I’m currently learning AI creation
 - 📫 How to reach me foxcatworld@gmail.com
 - 😄 Pronouns: he/they/them
-- ⚡ Fun fact: designed a bot on discord that simulate Nao Tomori :3
+- ⚡ Fun fact: designed a bot on discord that emulate Nao Tomori character and can do your home work :3

 <!---